 How it Works

-A cyber attacker will send you a message that appears to be from a reliable source, causing you to open it.
+A cyber attacker will send you a message that appears to be from a reliable source, prompting you to open it.
 There will then be some sort of call to action whether it is a link, an infected attachment or responding to SPAM.
-Once you take the bait they will be able to access your information, putting you at high risk.
+Once you take the bait, they will be able to access your information, putting you - and potentially your firm - at high risk.

 Phishing vs. Spear Phishing

 In traditional phishing, cyber criminals send out messages to millions of users trying to infect as many users as possible.
-Spear phishing however, is very targeted.
+Spear phishing, however, is very targeted.
 Attackers will do extensive research on all of your profiles and accounts, as well as anything that is posted on a public form or blog.
-They will then send you a customized message that will most likely lure the desired target.
+They will then send you a customized message that will most likely lure the desired target (read: you).

 Signs to Look Out For

-Check the email address, if the email appears to be from a legitimate organization but the address is a personal account (Gmail, MSN, Hotmail, Yahoo) it is probably an attack.
-It is important to also be cognizant of the “TO” and “CC” fields to ensure that there are no suspicious third parties.
+Check the sender email address for all emails you receive.
+If the email appears to be from a legitimate organization but the address is a personal account (Gmail, MSN, Hotmail, Yahoo) it is probably an attack.
+Oftentimes the email domain will be missing a letter or have letters reversed, so you'll have to pay close attention.
+It is important to also be cognizant of the “to” and “cc” fields to ensure that there are no suspicious third parties.

 Is it personalized?
 If a secure organization is attempting to contact you they should already have your name and information.
 Be wary of generic greetings.